Pantoprazole versus rabeprazole

 Both Pantoprazole and rabeprazole can interact with other medications or substances.
 Some interactions may reduce the effectiveness of the medications or increase the risk of side effects.
 It is important to inform your healthcare provider about all the medications, supplements, and substances you are currently taking to avoid potential interactions.

-See also Pantoprazole drug study
+See also Pantoprazole 1a

 Dosage and Administration